 - Heat oil in large dutch oven or sauce pan over medium heat.
 Add in onion and saute for 5-7 minutes, or until onions have softened.

 - Add in oregano and garlic and saute for 1-2 minutes longer.

 - Add in zucchini, peppers, prepared eggplant, prepared tomatoes, olives, bay leaf, red pepper flakes (if using), oregano, and salt.

 - Simmer covered for about 45 minutes.
 Remove lid and turn up the heat to medium and allow to cook for 15 additional minutes to reduce liquid.

-- Serve with a drizzle of olive oil and sour cream if desired.
+- Serve with a drizzle of olive oil.